VolkmarR/DotNet9_WebExample/Step2.md

 ### Implement the QuestionsContext

-<details><summary>Add DbContext as base class and add constructor with DbContextOptions parameter for dependency</summary>
+<details><summary>Add DbContext as base class for the QuestionsContext class.
+Add a constructor with an DbContextOptions options parameter for dependency injection</summary>

 ~~~c#
 public class QuestionsContext : DbContext